usmanialiq/custom_admin_user_data_system/README.md

 To change the background image,
- - Goto the 'index.html' and locate '<style>' tags
+ - Goto the 'index.html' and locate <style> tags
  - In body{}, change the 'url' by making "image/anime-back.jpg" to your directory (remember include file extension)